Traditional Safety Razor Blades

 Are you a beginner?
 Take both and experiment.
 Should you find Feather blades too sharp for you right now, simply put them aside for a while and come to back them later.

-Since choosing which blade suits you best is all about experimenting and using your logic.
+Choosing which blade suits you best is all about experimenting and using your logic.
 For instance, if you find that the hairs don’t seem to be getting cut uniformly, or if the blade feels like dragging instead of cleanly slicing through them, you probably need a sharper blade.
-If on the contrary, you find that you hurt your self no matter how gentle you are, then you might be using a blade that is too sharp for you.
+If on the contrary, you find that you hurt yourself no matter how gentle you are, then you might be using a blade that is too sharp for you.

-we’ve put together the Explorer Duo Pack, letting you experiment with the two blades we have chosen to carry in our selection and decide which works best for you.
+We’ve put together the Explorer Duo Pack, to let you experiment with the two blade types and decide which works best for you.

 Still unsure about which blade to choose, or have any other questions about wet shaving or about our products? send us a mail to firstname.lastname@example.org.